Date of Graduation

 In an effort to increase efficiency and productivity, WARDJet was seeking a better actuation method for the cutting head on their waterjets.
 Current actuation methods were, for the most part, purely mechanical, relying on compressed air, springs, and water pressure to open and close the valve to 60,000 psi of water.
 Increasing the speed of the on/off cycle times of the waterjet would allow for faster movements of the cutting head from one cut to the next, increasing the overall amount of products cut in a day, week, and year.
 This obviously points to increased sales, increased profit, and increased customer satisfaction when implemented.

 Steiner, Micah; Augustynovich, Jacob D.; and Heckert, Benjamin, "WARDJet Waterjet Cutting Head Actuator Design" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 478.